sergeylukin/sergeylukin.github.com/app/_posts/2015-11-05-collecting-favorite-nintendo-games-in-one-cartridge.md

 The list goes on and on.
-Besides titles released by Nintendo there are ones developed independently these days by individuals who only release digital ROMs that can be downloaded and executed in an emulator.
+Besides titles released by Nintendo there are ones developed independently these days by individuals who only release digital ROMs that can be freely downloaded and executed in an emulator.
 For instance, check out this
 [Flappy Bird game for Gameboy Advance](http://www.jayvanhutten.com/flappy/):

   [![Flappy Bird for Gameboy Advance](/images/game_screenshot-flappybird.png){: .u-absoluteCenter .u-parentWidth }{:style="max-width: 400px"}](http://www.jayvanhutten.com/flappy/)